-In my opinion the Fuerteventura weather and climate is one of the best in the world, not that I have visited everywhere to compare of course.
+In my opinion the weather in Fuerteventura and the climate is one of the best in the world, not that I have visited everywhere to compare of course.
 It is rarely very hot in summer as temperatures of 40°C+, like it often is in southern Spain, are rare here.
-It is never cold in winter either as I wear shorts all year – over three years now without wearing long trousers.
+It is never cold in winter either as I wear shorts all year – over four years now without wearing long trousers.
 The local Fuerteventurans would disagree with that though as they often wear more clothes than I used to in a British winter.

 August generally has the hottest temperature in Fuerteventura with an average temperature of 25°C (77°F).
 The coldest month on average is January with temperatures of 18°C (64°F) with the most daily sunshine hours at 10 in July.
 Fuerteventura has over 3000 hours of sunshine per year making it the perfect holiday destination all year and an even better place to live.